 All of this was rewarding, but still, I realized that something important was missing from my life.
 Finally, during my mid-thirties, I decided to pursue my true calling by beginning my journey towards becoming a therapist, so I began working on my master’s degree in Counseling Psychology.

 During graduate school, I completed my practicum and internships at Boston College in the Alcohol and Drug Education Office and at Mount Auburn Hospital in the Prevention and Recovery Center in Cambridge, MA.
-I spent ten years providing case management and psychotherapy to older adults at West Central Behavioral Health in NH.
+I spent ten years providing psychotherapy and case management services to older adults at West Central Behavioral Health in NH.
 Most recently, I worked as a Clinician providing psychotherapy to individuals with serious mental illnesses at a community mental health center in North Carolina.
-I have worked in the mental health field for 19 years and I truly love what I do.
+After 19 years of experience working in the mental health field, I opened my private practice in April 2021.

-Clients I’ve known during my years in the profession have described me as warm, soft-spoken, “a gentle spirit,” down-to-earth, and fun.
-My own life challenges have given me insight and increased my capacity to help others as they navigate the stressors and challenges they face.
+My own life challenges have given me insight and increased my capacity to accompany others as they navigate the stressors and challenges they face.
 I know from personal experience how difficult it can be to begin a healing journey, so I have so much respect for others who do the same.
-I genuinely love the work that I do and am grateful to accompany others on their journeys.
+I genuinely love my work and am grateful to be able to accompany others on their journeys.